-I voluntarily reviewed a copy of this book provided by Amazon Vine.
+I voluntarily reviewed a digital copy of this book provided by the publisher through NetGalley.
 A favorable review was not required.
 All views expressed are my own.

 ABOUT THE BOOK: